akhilgeo/Techedition.net/_posts/2023-04-02-android-app-bundle-abb-all-you-need-to-know.md

 categories:
 - Technology
 description: Android App Bundle is a new publishing format that provides several benefits for developers and users.
-It reduces app size, provides a more personalized experience for users, and helps developers optimize their app for different devices.
-To create an Android App Bundle, developers need to use Android Studio and follow a few simple steps.
-image: assets/images/abb.jpg
+image: /assets/images/abb.jpg
 ---

 Android App Bundle is a new publishing format that was introduced by Google in 2018.
 It's designed to replace the traditional APK publishing format and provide a more efficient way to package and distribute Android apps.
 Here's what you need to know about Android App Bundle: